Tourist Scams in Ireland

 Is Ireland safe for tourists?

-Ireland is visited by millions of tourists every year and is generally safe with preparation.
-Our database documents 11+ tourist scams across 1 city in Ireland.
-Scam activity is rated high overall.
+Ireland is visited by millions of tourists each year and is generally safe with preparation.
+Our database documents 11+ tourist scams across 1 city.
+Scam activity is rated lower overall.
 The most common risks are street scams, taxi & transport, restaurant scams scams.
-Reviewing the specific warnings for your destination before you travel significantly reduces your risk.
+Reviewing destination-specific warnings before you travel significantly reduces your risk.

 What are the most common tourist scams in Ireland?